Science and Technology in Medicine

 Research Themes in ISTM

-The Institute for Science & Technology in Medicine bridges the interface between new advances in basic science and technology with medicine and clinical practice.
+The Institute for Science & Technology in Medicine bridges the interface between new advances in science and technology with medicine and clinical practice.
 It successfully integrates Keele University's biomedical research strengths across the Faculty of Medicine & Health Sciences.

 ISTM brings together biological scientists, physicists, chemists, engineers, mathematicians and clinicians in a single unit, under three scientific themes: